 India

-India remains a steadfast partner of MUSP through its engagement in the Mekong-Ganga Cooperation.
-The Mekong-Ganga Cooperation focuses on four key pillars of cooperation, tourism, culture, education, and transportation in an effort to strengthen ties between partner nations in the region.
+India shares the Mekong-U.S. Partnership’s values of transparency and respect for sovereignty through its engagement in the Mekong-Ganga Cooperation (MGC) and has participated as an observer in the Friends of the Mekong.
+The MGC focuses on four key pillars of cooperation, tourism, culture, education, and transportation in an effort to strengthen ties between partner nations in the region.

 International Union for the Conservation of Nature (IUCN)